 It’s easy and safe to download MidiPiano so you can use Musicarta’s free piano MIDI files to improve your playing.

-You will see this screen:
+You will see this screen (or similar):

 Make sure you have ‘Save File’ selected (the radio button) and click ‘OK’.